jhpyle/docassemble/_docs/functions.md

-The `pdf_concatenate()` function accepts one or more file objects ([`DAFile`], [`DAStaticFile`], [`DAFileList`], or [`DAFileCollection`]) as input and returns a [`DAFile`] containing the files concatenated into a single PDF file.
-Image files will be converted to PDF.
+The `pdf_concatenate()` function accepts one or more file objects ([`DAFile`], [`DAStaticFile`], [`DAFileList`], or [`DAFileCollection`]) as input and returns a [`DAFile`] containing the files concatenated into a single [PDF] file.
+Image files and word processing files (.doc, .docx, .rtf, and .odt) will be converted to [PDF].
+If any of the arguments is a list, it will be unpacked.

 {% include side-by-side.html demo="pdf-concatenate" %}

+`pdf_concatenate()` has two optional keyword parameters:

+* `filename`: if provided, this will be the name of the resulting file.
+If not provided, the file will be named `file.pdf`.
+* `pdfa`: if `True`, the [PDF] file will be converted to [PDF/A] format.
+The default is `False`.

 # <a name="sms"></a>Functions for working with SMS messages